-Helping teachers work with children when they first return to school following major traumatic or life-changing events
+Helping teachers work with children when they first return to education following major traumatic or life-changing events

 - Keep in touch with whānau what is happening at home?
-Keep each other informed and, if necessary, agree on strategies that will support the student at home and school. - Post-disaster, schools often became the place where a community narrative of the event was constructed.
-Some schools recorded the community's story in book form or a video documentary.
-Such projects have therapeutic as well as historic value and might be worth considering.
+Keep each other informed and, if necessary, agree on strategies that will support the student at home and school. - Post-disaster, education settings often became the place where a community narrative of the event was initially constructed.
+Some educators found it helpful to work together with families to record and share their community's story post disaster.
+This can be done in a range of forms, from creating a book of poetry, short stories, or artwork to creating a video documentary.
+Such projects have therapeutic as well as historic value and are worth considering.